-Kathryn is an associate in the litigation department and practices primarily in the firm’s business and securities litigation group.
+Kathryn is an associate in the Litigation and Enforcement group.
 She routinely represents companies and individuals in government enforcement actions, internal investigations, and civil litigation relating to Federal securities laws and complex commercial disputes.
 She has worked on a variety of matters including securities enforcement and shareholder litigation, data breach litigation, and employment litigation.
 Kathryn has experience with internal investigations and at trial.
 Kathryn maintains an active pro bono practice, representing clients in claims for immigration relief such as asylum and special immigrant juvenile status.

 Prior to joining the firm, Kathryn served as a law clerk for the Honorable Paul Barbadoro of the U.S. District Court for the District of New Hampshire.